artsandmetaphysics/goodlifeodyssey/_posts/2020-06-14-antigone-historical-context.md

    We know the political and military context in which Sophocles wrote.
 Is this enough to interpret his plays as his audience would?
 ---

-{{ page.description }} Since they are long dead we can’t know for certain.
+{{ page.description }} Since they are long dead, we can’t know for sure.
 Some say we can’t know at all, but I think this is too pessimistic.
 The past was different, but not so different we can’t reason about it.
 For example, imagine how our ancestors, with similarly limited context, would understand our art.
 What barriers would time raise for their understanding?

 The most immediate source of confusion would be unknown contemporary references.
 A comedy show, joking about the absurdities in our politics and every day, would become difficult to follow.
-An epic historical drama, filled with universal themes of war, justice, love, and duty, less so.
+An epic historical drama, filled with universal themes of war, justice, love, and duty, would remain relatable.

 I think _Antigone_ has few contemporary references that would impact the play’s meaning; it is more like the historical epic than the comedy.
 There are a few; the choral ode after Antigone departs to her death compares her to Danaë, recounts Lycurgus’ death, and then tells a story about a Thracian queen who killed her two sons.
-The connection between the latter two is unclear, but would have been understood by the Athenian audience.
+The connection between the latter two and _Antigone_ is unclear to us but would have been understood by the Athenian audience.

 Implicit cultural norms and values are a second confounding factor.
 Both the comedy and the epic would assume their audience shares certain values and outlook.
-For example, a movie may expect its audience to understand and emotionally connect with Christianity a certain way.
+For example, a movie may expect its audience to understand and emotionally connect with Christianity in a certain way.
 Unlike missing references, it would be difficult to detect whether cultural norms had shifted significantly.

 For example, how would exposing a traitor’s corpse be understood by Sophocles’ audience?
 Newly kinged Creon dictates: